 So I began to read.

 According to Walsh’s wonderful book, I wasn’t the only one who felt better after a good “simping.”
 Many of his devoted followers have written to thank him – explaining how their entire lives improved after tossing excess belongings.
 Indeed, many wound up tossing excess weight as well – hence the title of his book.

 Intrigued, I set up an interview with Walsh by phone.

 “Yes, the ripple affect of a good clean up is staggering,” said Walsh.
 “Your house is a metaphor for your life.
 The more together your house, the more together your life.
 Your house, your head, your home, your hips – they are all connected.”

-“Why do you think that is?”
-I asked.“Many people who are unhappy invest in lots of stuff.
+“Many people who are unhappy invest in lots of stuff.
 But once material goods assume too much of a primary focus, you’ve lost your way.
 Too many people’s primary relationship is with their stuff.
 And your stuff makes the worst mistress.
 It demands everything – your money — your attention.
 It wants and consumes – but delivers nothing.
 It’s for good reason that every major religious teaching – from the Torah to the Bible to the Koran – warn about the dangers of material goods.”